Grigor Mlitchetsi

 Grigor Mlichetsi (Skevratsi) (d.
-1215, Skevra, Armenian Kingdom of Cilicia) was an Armenian miniaturist and penman of the 12th–13th centuries, representative of the Skevra pen house of the Cilician school of miniatures.
+1215 or 1216, Skevra, Armenian Kingdom of Cilicia) was an Armenian miniaturist and penman of the 12th–13th centuries, representative of the Skevra pen house of the Cilician school of miniatures.

 Biography

-Grigor Mlichetsi also worked in the library of Mlichy and Rumkale.
+Grigor Mlichetsi first worked in the library of the monastery of Mlichy and in 1197 moved to the nearby monastery of Skevra where he became head of the Scriptorium.
+He also worked in Rumkale.
 Kostandin and Vardan are known among his senior artist friends.
 The three of them illustrated the "Gospel of Tigranakert" in 1173 (the location of the manuscript is unknown).
 He illustrated five manuscripts in the years 1173–1215.

 He died in old age, leaving the illustration of the last Gospel (1215, New Julfa, Amenprakich Monastery, hand: JSP 546) unfinished.

 The Book of Lamentations

 Grigor Mlichetsi earned acclaim as a distinguished and lauded artist during his era.
 The historical and artistic significance of his work is notably exemplified in the meticulous craftsmanship evident in the altar ornaments, capital letters, textured border embellishments, and the four portraits of Narekatsi within Grigor Narekatsi's parchment manuscript titled "The Tragedy of Matean" (Matenadaran, manuscript No. 1568).
 This particular masterpiece, commissioned by Nerses of Lambrona in 1173, stands as a testament to Mlichetsi's skill, capturing the essence of the artistic and cultural milieu of its time.
 In this parchment book, the altar decorations, nominal half altars and headdresses are made with great elegance and taste.
 The capital letters, fashioned as ornamental motifs reminiscent of cross stones, stand out for their noteworthy craftsmanship.
 The celebrated border decorations, displaying mastery in execution, further enhance the manuscript's artistic appeal.
 The manuscript is particularly valuable among Grigor Narekatsi's applicants.
 The artist wanted to create several aspects of Narekatsi with four images: a philosopher, a guard (prayer), a hermit, emphasizing his poetic image.